 Full testing of a lens is very complex and time consuming.
 Which camera body/sensor should lenses be tested with?
 What happens when the next generation is introduced?
 Which FOVCF should be used?
 1.0x, 1.3x, 1.6x?
 What distance should tests be conducted at?
 Test charts must be framed exactly the same (very hard with a 95% viewfinder) from an exact perpendicular position for visual comparative evaluation.
 Which focal length(s) should be tested - zooms have an infinite number of focal lengths?
 What lighting type?
 Daylight (never identical), continuous (very hot - can change properties of target), strobes (huge setup effort when changing apertures), flash(es) ...
 Focus accuracy - if any shot is not in perfect focus, the results (for certain purposes) are altered.
 The camera must be perfectly squared to the target for accurate results.
 Results from technical evaluations are time consuming to wade through and present.

 Do I get free evaluation equipment from Canon and other manufacturers?

-No, all equipment reviewed (unless otherwise stated) are production models purchased on the retail market.
-Most of it comes from the retailers featured on this site.
-Though I can't say for sure that they would, manufacturers are not able to hand pick the best item for review this way.
-And because of the large amount of time required to properly review an item, I am not interested in reviewing pre-production models.
+Because of the large amount of time required to properly review an item, I am generally not interested in reviewing pre-production models.
 I sell much of what I review to finance new items to review.

-I am not paid by or affiliated with Canon
+I am not paid by or affiliated with Canon, Nikon or other manufacturers

 What reviews are coming next?